Planar boundaries and parabolic subgroups: Preliminaries

 \begin{defn}[Pinched peripheral structure] If $G_v$ is a vertex stabilizer of an elementary splitting relative to $\mathcal{P}$, there is a natural peripheral structure obtained by adding the edge stabilizers of incident edges in the splitting.
 Since all edge groups are elementary, and hence relatively quasiconvex, each vertex stabilizer $G_v$ is also relatively quasiconvex (see Bigdely--Wise \cite[Lem.~4.9]{BigdelyWise_Combination} or Guirardel--Levitt \cite[Prop.~3.4]{GuirardelLevitt15_AutRelHyp}).
 Each vertex stabilizer $H=G_v$ has a natural peripheral structure $\mathcal{P}_H$ described above, which we denote here by $\mathcal{P}_v$.
 Adding the finite and $2$--ended nonparabolic groups that stabilize edges incident to $v$ produces a new relatively hyperbolic structure $\mathcal{Q}_v$ by Remark~\ref{rem:ChangingPeripheral}.
 Since the Bowditch boundary of $(G_v, \mathcal{Q}_v)$ is obtained from the boundary of $(G_v, \mathcal{P}_v)$ by pinching, we call this new peripheral structure the \emph{pinched peripheral structure} of $G_v$. \end{defn}

 \begin{defn}[Quadratically hanging] A vertex stabilizer $G_v$ of such a splitting is \emph{quadratically hanging} if it is an extension

-where $\Sigma$ is a complete, finite area hyperbolic $2$--orbifold (possibly with geodesic boundary and cusps) and $F$ is an arbitrary group called the \emph{fiber}.
-We also require that each peripheral subgroup of the pinched peripheral structure $\mathcal{Q}_v$ has image in $G_v$ contained in a boundary or cusp subgroup of $\pi_1(\Sigma)$. \end{defn}
+where $\Sigma$ is a complete, finite area hyperbolic $2$--orbifold (possibly with geodesic boundary and cusps) and $F$ is an arbitrary finite group called the \emph{fiber}.
+We also require that each peripheral subgroup of the pinched peripheral structure $\mathcal{Q}_v$ is contained in the pre-image in $G_v$ of a boundary or cusp subgroup of $\pi_1(\Sigma)$. \end{defn}

 \begin{lem} Let $(G,\mathcal{P})$ be relatively hyperbolic with connected boundary.
 Let $G_v$ be a vertex stabilizer of an elementary splitting relative to $\mathcal{P}$.
 Then $G_v$ is quadratically hanging with finite fiber if and only if the pinched boundary $\boundary(G_v,\mathcal{Q}_v)$ is homeomorphic to a circle $S^1$. \end{lem}